Terms & Conditions of Trade – Goods

 11. Ownership

-(b) If any of the Goods are incorporated in or used as material for other goods before payment is made ownership in the whole of the other goods shall be and remain with the Vendor until payment is made.
+• If Goods are incorporated into other goods, ownership of the resulting goods remains with the Vendor until payment is made.

 13. Merger with Other Goods